BurNiinTRee/Snake/Readme.md

 # Snake
 This is a snake clone written in Rust with WebAssembly using the stdweb crate.
+You can play it [here](https://burniintree.github.io).

 # Usage
 Move with the arrow keys.